DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-09-19-adding-safeguarding-concerns-as-a-reason-for-trainee-withdrawal.md

 The second step in the ‘Withdraw trainee’ flow asks “When did the trainee withdraw?”.
 We show 3 options:

-- Today
+- today
-- Yesterday
+- yesterday
-- Another date
+- another date

 If users select ‘Another date’, we show a date input in a conditional.